 As often as you need to!
 You will have access to your employee list at all times and may update it anytime at no additional charge.
 If you do not have changes to your list on any given month, SAFER will automatically screen and verify using your most recent list you uploaded.

 Can I screen an employee if they are hired in the middle of the month?

 Of course!
-You can use SAFER system to screen any new-hire of even before you offer employment You may also use SAFER to perform similar search on any entity you engage with.
-There is no additional cost to performing new-hire searches.
+You can use SAFER system to screen any new-hire of even before you offer employment.
+You may also use SAFER to perform similar searches on any entity you engage with.
+There is no additional cost for performing new-hire searches.